Nelly Cootalot: Spoonbeaks Ahoy!

-Nelly Cootalot: Spoonbeaks Ahoy! is a point-and-click adventure game by British developer Alasdair Beckett.
+Nelly Cootalot: Spoonbeaks Ahoy! is a point-and-click adventure game by British developer Alasdair Beckett-King.
 It was created as an indie game using the Adventure Game Studio game engine and released for free on the Internet on March 6, 2007.
 The game has been translated into Spanish, French, German and Polish.

 Overview

 Spoonbeaks Ahoy! was created by Beckett as a gift for his girlfriend, and the pirate protagonist Nelly Cootalot is modelled after her.
 In the fictional, insular Barony of Meeth, the player investigates the disappearance of a fleet of spoonbeaks (the game's term for spoonbills).
 A few minigames must be completed to reach the ending, including deciphering a coded message and winning a "hook a duck" carnival game.

 The game's ending scene alludes to a potential sequel, which development was officially announced by Beckett in September 2008.
 The second game is called Nelly Cootalot II: The Fowl Fleet.
 It was crowdfunded via Kickstarter and released in March 2016 commercially.